 Having determined the differences between these two marketing strategies, the obvious question is: “SEO vs. PPC — which is better for my business?”
 Both can cost a significant amount of money, but both can have huge pay-offs.
 Let us take a closer look at the advantages and disadvantages of each.

-PPC conversion rates are 150% what SEO conversion rates are
+- PPC conversion rates are 150% of what SEO conversion rates are

 SEO vs. PPC — Are They Mutually Exclusive?